speechly/speechly-unity-dotnet/README.md

 ### More code examples

 - See [MicToSpeechly.cs](https://github.com/speechly/speechly-unity-dotnet/blob/main/speechly-unity/Assets/Speechly/MicToSpeechly.cs) for an Unity example of streaming data from microphone and showing last received word in the UI.
-- See [SpeechlyClientTest.cs](https://github.com/speechly/speechly-unity-dotnet/blob/main/speechly-client-net-standard-2.0/Speechly/SLUClientTest/SpeechlyClientTest.cs) for a generic .NET Standard 2.0 example of streaming raw audio from a file and logging the transcript and SLU results.
-It showcases all available callbacks.

 ## Developing